 Lead to Deal Conversion Rate by Segment (Number of Locations) | Jul - Dec 2020 / Jan - Jun 2021 (YoY)The win-rate shown on this graph shows us a small uptick in the Enterprise (201+ locations) segment, but what is most important to note here is that smaller brands are trending more effective at closing deals in the first half of this year than ever before.
 Micro Emerging (1-10 locations) and Emerging (11-75 locations) segments increased at a dramatically higher percentage than others – inching them closer to levels that we see for Mid-Market (76-200 locations).

 Top 10 Sources for Lead to Deal Ratio | Jul - Dec 2020 / Jan - Jun 2021 (YoY)This graph compares the lead to deal ratio from the last half of 2020 to the first half of this year.
 While Referrals can be the most cost-effective source due to their conversion rates and remain high, they are the most challenging source in terms of scalability.
 In addition, finding ways to put marketing dollars towards Referrals often doesn’t secure a great ROI.
 This graph implies that you can confidently allocate some spend with Franchise Referral Consultants (commonly referred to as Brokers).
 Broker-sourced leads convert to deals at the highest rate of any paid marketing channel – and their performance improved considerably year over year.
 As with past years, Portals generate a huge volume of raw leads, but these leads typically do not convert to deals at anywhere near the rate of other channels.

-If you are looking for more insights on the mid-year update to our Franchise Sales Index - register for our update webinar as Keith Gerson navigates you through the pressing changes in the franchising industry.
+If you are looking for more insights on the mid-year update to our Franchise Sales Index - view our recorded update webinar where Keith Gerson navigates you through the pressing changes in the franchising industry.